Episode 330

 Sebastian ran past me and knocked me to the ground.

 Started choking her.
-How is he choking her?
+How was he choking her?

 Um,

-she was laying right here, and he had a hold of her like that. and was choking her
+she was laying right here, and he had a hole of her like that. and was choking her

-and then she was trying to say help me please stop.
+and was trying to say, help me, please stop.
 I can't breathe.

 And